-The Awarded Applicant will not be reimbursed for any expenditure submitted after October 14, 2015.
+The Awarded Applicant will not be reimbursed for any expenditure submitted after October 13, 2017.
 The reporting schedule:

 Report For Quarter Ending Report Due Date

-First November 28, 2014 December 15, 2014
+First November 30, 2016 December 16, 2016

-Second February 27, 2015 March 13, 2015
+Second February 28, 2017 March 10, 2017

-Third May 29, 2015 June 15, 2015
+Third May 31, 2017 June 16, 2017

-Final August 31, 2015 September 30, 2015
+Final August 31, 2017 September 30, 2017

-C. Presentation on State Leadership Grant Activities
+C. Presentations on State Leadership Grant Activities

-Grantees may be asked to travel to Austin once during the grant period to make a presentation on grant activities to Coordinating Board staff and other State Leadership grantees.
-The Coordinating Board will determine presentation date.
-Awarded applicant is expected to travel to at least one state professional conference during the grant period and make a presentation to disseminate information about the grant to other CTE professionals.
+Grantees should be prepared to travel to Austin once during the grant period to make a presentation on grant activities to Coordinating Board staff and other State Leadership grantees.
+The Coordinating Board will determine the presentation date.
+In addition, the Awarded Applicant is expected to travel to at least one state professional conference during the grant period and make a presentation to disseminate information about the grant to other CTE professionals.
+These presentations should be referenced in the project's activities.